prikshit-2000/Bird-Classifier/README.md

 # Bird-Classifier

 ## Overview
-There are about 9200-10000 known species of birds in the world.Many of the species have gone extinct and many are in grave danger.In this porject I am classifying 275 species of birds
+There are about 9200-10000 known species of birds in the world.
+Many of the species have gone extinct and many are in grave danger.
+In this porject I am classifying 275 species of birds

-There
 <br><br>

 ## Project Details